top of page

 In beginning his doctorate in public health, under the leadership of UA Health Science faculty, Dr. Angelia Paschal and Dr. Wanda Burton, Johnson built upon his earlier foundation in early childhood by deepening his public health policy knowledge.
 Utilizing his developing network, he secured several appointments with the State of Alabama, including serving as director for the Office of Early Learning at the Alabama Department of Early Childhood Education (DECE).
 DECE is a cabinet-level state agency responsible for the nationally recognized First Class Pre-K Program, First Teacher Home Visiting Program, Alabama's Head Start Collaboration Office, Early Childhood Advisory Council, and Child Care Quality Coaching.

 Johnson's leadership role within the department focused primarily on advancing early childhood mental health priorities, implementing children's policy, and advising on state and federally-funded home visiting efforts.
 During his tenure, he became the first director of First 5 Alabama®, Alabama's Association for Infant and Early Childhood Mental Health.
-Johnson's impact would expand from the state to the national level as he neared his doctorate's completion, as evidenced in his being one among six selected for the National Black Child Development Institute's (NBCDI) inaugural policy fellowship cohort.
+Johnson's impact expanded from the state to the national level as he neared his doctorate's completion, as evidenced by his being one of six selected for the National Black Child Development Institute's (NBCDI) inaugural policy fellowship cohort.

 He is a featured infant and early childhood mental health expert in the 2020 award-winning Saul Zaentz Charitable Foundation documentary, Starting At Zero: Reimagining Education in America.
-The documentary, produced in partnership with Firestarter Interactive and directed by Willa Kammerer, explores the power of investing in high-quality early childhood education so that all children and families have the opportunity to realize their potential.
+The documentary, produced in partnership with Firestarter Interactive and directed by Willa Kammerer, explores the power of investing in high-quality early childhood education so that all children and families can realize their potential.
 Johnson's work sits at the intersection of early childhood and public health education.

-He is the former Vice President of Policy at the National Black Child Development Institute (NBCDI).
-He is the Founder and Principal of Early Quest Strategies™, a multi-purpose consultancy focused on enhancing early childhood and mental health outcomes through strategic planning, policy advising, and leadership consulting.
+Johnson is the former Vice President of Policy at the National Black Child Development Institute (NBCDI) and the Founder and Principal of Early Quest Strategies™, a multi-purpose consultancy focused on enhancing early childhood and mental health outcomes through strategic planning, policy advising, and leadership consulting.
+He currently serves as the Senior Fellow for Early Childhood Education at the Southern Education Foundation, which upholds a rich legacy of advancing equitable education across the South since 1867, and is a driving force for education justice in our nation.

 "Each day is an opportunity for policymakers to create policies that safeguard child development, support affirming early learning settings and experiences, and prioritize the health and wellbeing of our children, our neighbor's children, of us all,"- Dr. Lee Johnson III